Bachelor of Arts

 Environmental Ethics Core course 3

-Environmental Policy & Law Core course 3
+Environmental Policy and Law Core course 3

 Resource Economics Core course 3-4